Bad Idea Right?: Live performances and other usage

 Rodrigo's performance of "Bad Idea Right?" at BBC Radio 1's Live Lounge was uploaded on December 25, 2023.
-She opens her 2024–2025 concert tour, the Guts World Tour, with the song.
-After a black-and-white interlude of her sprinting across a hallway is played, Rodrigo performs it with an all-female five-member band and two background singers in a silver two-piece outfit.
+She opened her 2024–2025 concert tour, the Guts World Tour, with the song.
+After a black-and-white interlude of her sprinting across a hallway was played, Rodrigo performed it with an all-female five-member band and two background singers in a silver two-piece outfit.
 Billboards Rania Aniftos thought she carried herself with confidence and showcased standout vocals that stayed consistent throughout the show.
 Lynn Green of The Columbus Dispatch noted that "Bad Idea Right?" was extremely difficult to hear as the audience shouted the song loudly, and Consequences Scoop Harrison believed that along with the two following songs on the set list, it constituted a "one-two-three punch".
 Writing for USA Today, Melissa Ruggieri noted that the building shook from the fans' jumping during the song's performance.
-Rodrigo reprised it during her Lollapalooza Chile set in March 2025.
+It was included in the tour's associated concert film, Olivia Rodrigo: Guts World Tour (2024).
+In 2025, Rodrigo sang "Bad Idea Right?" during a string of festivals including Lollapalooza (Chile, Argentina, Brazil, France, and the US), Estéreo Picnic, Governors Ball, Pinkpop, Glastonbury, Mad Cool, and Osheaga.
+She performed the song at the Park Avenue Armory during a concert hosted by American Express in October 2025, and in 2026 at a private concert at the Echo and for Spotify Billions Club.
+In June 2026, Rodrigo opened her Primavera Sound set with it.

 On January 23, 2024, Courting released an indie cover of "Bad Idea Right?", which included a scream from the frontman Sean Murphy-O'Neill towards the end.
 Stereogums Danielle Chelosky and NMEs Hollie Geraghty believed they ramped up the energy of Rodrigo's version; the former thought the opening riff was exactly like the 1975's 2018 single "It's Not Living (If It's Not with You)" but it was still "true to the original".
 Kelly Clarkson performed a pop punk cover of the song on The Kelly Clarkson Show on May 16, 2024, in a cheetah-print top.
-She delivered acrobatic vocal runs, joined by her band and two backup singers who added layered harmonies afront red stage lights.
+She delivered acrobatic vocal runs, joined by her band and two backup singers who added layered harmonies in front of red stage lights.
 Hannah Dailey of Billboard believed that Clarkson's vocal performance added "some oomph" to it, and Sammi Burke of Parade opined that she "totally nailed" it.